cmruss/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is used to validate credentials upon access to a site, it is an algorythmic string that contains the data of the users credentials and stores in local storage to give validated users access to restricted parts of sites.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Use a token to transfer credentials, never reveal the algorithym used to encrpt credientials on the site

 - [ ] Describe how web servers work.

+  Web servers are physical banks that store and maintain the data that is being sent back and forth across the internet

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST is equivalent to Create, GET to Read, Put to Update, DELETE to Delete

 ## Project Set Up